- Discussing security for schools can be a difficult and sensitive topic.

 And nobody wants to have precious minutes taken from their break just because they went to the outdoor recess area.

-When you’re trying to strike a balance between what works best for the students and what keeps them safe, ensuring that the correct policies are in place and that your electronic surveillance is best positioned to accommodate those policies are two key components to a successful implementation.
+When you’re trying to balance what works best for the students and what keeps them safe, ensuring that the correct policies and that your electronic surveillance is best positioned to accommodate those policies are two key components to a successful implementation.

 Can your system provide the information to protect students when minor incidents occur?